|Orthopaedics and Neurosurgery International

 Singapore, 258500 SGP

 Down syndrome is one of the most common genetic disorders.
-According to the Centers for Disease Control and Prevention, it affects about 13 babies in every 10,000 births.
-Its primary effect is mental retardation and a number of physical abnormalities.The child may have special medical problems of the heart, stomach, eyes and other parts of the body.
-Some problems in Down syndrome involve the bones and joints (musculoskeletal system).
+According to the Centers for Disease Control and Prevention, it affects about 1 baby in every 691 births.

-Any progressive changes in a child with Down syndrome should be brought to the doctor's attention.
+Spinal cord compression does not occur in most children with neck instability.
+However, any progressive physical changes in a child with Down syndrome should be brought to your doctor's attention.
 These changes may include:

 - Walking with stiff legs